-If you’re looking for mixed drinks that are refreshing and have a clean, fresh taste, it’s hard to beat mint cocktails.
+If you’re looking for mixed drinks that are refreshing and have a clean, fresh taste, it’s hard to beat fresh mint cocktails.

 1. Mint Julep